 Each year, thousands of people are arrested for drunk driving in Florida.
 The seriousness of this crime cannot be overestimated and is reflected in the penalties that convicted offenders experience.
 If you are facing DUI charges, it is imperative that you take action immediately.

+A DUI conviction can impact your future for years.
+Having the experienced legal representation from a qualified Tallahassee DUI defense attorney at Jansen and Davis, P.A. will help protect your personal freedom and the rights you deserve.
 The team at Jansen and Davis, P.A. is ready to craft your defense the moment you retain our services.
 There are many reasons why you can benefit from the legal aid that is offered at our firm.

 Why people choose Jansen and Davis, P.A.: